U-interrupt/uintr/doc/spec.md

 | ... | ... | ... |
 | 0x38 | Reserved | Reserved |

-- SEND and TEST: See `UIPI SEND` and `UIPI TEST`.
+- SEND and TEST: See `uipi SEND` and `uipi TEST`.
 Value delivered with a store instruction will be ignored.
-- READ_HIGH and WRITE_HIGH: See `UIPI READ` and `UIPI WRITE`.
+- READ_HIGH and WRITE_HIGH: See `uipi READ` and `uipi WRITE`.
 - READ_LOW and WRITE_LOW: Supervisor sets hartid and activates user interrupt.
-- GET_ACTIVE and SET_ACTIVE: See `UIPI ACTIVATE`.
+- GET_ACTIVE and SET_ACTIVE: See `uipi ACTIVATE`.
 Value delivered with a store instruction will be ignored.
 - REGISTER: UINTC returns a number no more than **255**.
-If no available entry exists, UINTC will return `0x10000` instead.
+If no available entry exists, UINTC will return `0xffff_ffff_ffff_ffff` instead.
 - UNREGISTER: UINTC recycles an entry with a valid index.
 Invalid index will be ignored.
 - CLEAR: Value delivered with a store instruction will be ignored.
 Reset all entries to invalid state.